Bus Trip to Intel Village

 They had to wait forty-five minutes in the dry and dusty bus station, that was how long it would take for

 her bus to leave.
-And they wouldn't go, they wouldn't just go.
+But they wouldn't leave, they wouldn't go, just go.
 It was stupid.
+People

-People are stupid, she thought.
-But they said they'd stay with her – which was fine if
+are stupid, she thought.
+But no, they said they'd stay with her – which was, ok, fine by her,

-They sat silently for awhile, and then her mother began talking quietly to her father about some business of
+They sat silently for awhile, and then her mother began talking quietly to her father about something to

-Good idea, and her mother gave her a sudden
+Good idea, and her mother stepped forward and gave her a sudden quick hug which

-quick hug which made her go suddenly rigid: it was time to stop this.
-This was stupid.
+made her go rigid.
+It was time to stop this.
+This was getting stupid.

 The bus was half-empty, so it was easy to find two seats for herself.
 She picked out a spot about

 three-quarters of the way back.
-It felt a little more private there, but still wasn't too close to the
+It felt a little more private here, but still wasn't too close to the

 She sat in the seat next to the window and put her jacket and purse on the seat beside her – no, first

-Go the fuck away! just under her breath.
-Now her mother was making motions, gesturing
+away! under her breath.
+Now her mother was making motions, gesturing to herself and her

 She felt it when they had gone.
 She didn't even have to look to make sure.
 She just knew they

 weren't there anymore.
-She saw the empty platform with her mind.
+She saw the empty platform in her head: Her mind was back in tune.

-Then the driver climbed in, wrote something down on a sheet of paper, and put the bus in gear.
-Everyone
+in, wrote something down on a sheet of paper, and put the bus in gear.
+The lights flashed off and everyone

 She had to change buses three times over the course of her trip.
 The first time she'd only have a